The Sage Group (LON:SGE) Reaches New 52-Week High at $1,028.50

 Analysts Set New Price Targets

 SGE has been the topic of a number of research analyst reports.
-Shore Capital reaffirmed a “buy” rating on shares of The Sage Group in a research note on Wednesday, May 17th.
+Deutsche Bank Aktiengesellschaft reaffirmed a “hold” rating and issued a GBX 800 ($10.01) price target on shares of The Sage Group in a research note on Thursday, May 25th.
+JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of The Sage Group in a research note on Tuesday, July 11th.
+Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 980 ($12.26) price target on shares of The Sage Group in a research note on Monday, July 3rd.
 Barclays lifted their price target on The Sage Group from GBX 810 ($10.14) to GBX 850 ($10.64) and gave the stock an “equal weight” rating in a research note on Thursday, July 6th.
-Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 980 ($12.26) price target on shares of The Sage Group in a research note on Monday, July 3rd.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of The Sage Group in a research note on Tuesday, July 11th.
-Finally, Deutsche Bank Aktiengesellschaft reaffirmed a “hold” rating and issued a GBX 800 ($10.01) price target on shares of The Sage Group in a research note on Thursday, May 25th.
+Finally, Shore Capital reaffirmed a “buy” rating on shares of The Sage Group in a research note on Wednesday, May 17th.
 Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
 According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of GBX 860.83 ($10.77).

 Check Out Our Latest Report on The Sage Group